MJ Melendez Preview, Player Props: Royals vs. White Sox

-MJ Melendez -- hitting .250 with two doubles, a home run, three walks and two RBI in his past 10 games -- will be in action for the Kansas City Royals against the Chicago White Sox, with Dylan Cease on the mound, on September 5 at 7:40 PM ET.
+MJ Melendez -- with a slugging percentage of .500 in his past 10 games, including two home runs -- will be in action for the Kansas City Royals versus the Chicago White Sox, with Touki Toussaint on the mound, on September 6 at 7:40 PM ET.

-In his last appearance, he strung together two hits (going 2-for-5) against the White Sox.
+He notched a home run while going 2-for-3 in his previous game against the White Sox.

 MJ Melendez Game Info & Props vs. the White Sox